Pennsylvania Commission on Judicial Independence

 Justice James J. Fitzgerald III

-Co-chair, Senior Judge Pennsylvania Superior Court
+Co-chairman emeritus, Senior Judge Pennsylvania Superior Court

 Judge John E. Jones III

 Co-chair, U.S. District Court for the Middle District of Pennsylvania